Vuillecard/NN_detection_location_shock/README.md

 # Detecting discontinuity orientation and location on two-dimensional grids using neural networks
 In a recent paper *Detecting troubled-cells on two-dimensional unstructured grids using a neural network* by Deep Ray and Jan S. Hesthaven, a neural network is used to detect discontinuities in the numerical solutions of two-dimensional conservation laws.
 Based on this troubled-cells detector, the present work aims to construct a neural network to predict the orientation and the location of the shock in each troubled-cell.

-## Technical detail
+## Technical detail :

-	- The code uses a keras implementation using tensorflow backend.
+>The code uses a keras implementation using tensorflow backend.
-	- All the notebooks are already run.
+>All the notebooks are already run.
-	- The paths that are used in the code have to be slightly modified.
+>The paths that are used in the code have to be slightly modified.
-	- The Data used in the project are too large (4.5 G) to be uploaded on Github.
-Thus the data can be either recompute using the code in Matlab, or it can be downloaded using this Wetransfer link:  https://we.tl/t-Wcw88iHozl
+>The Data used in the project are too large (4.5 G) to be uploaded on Github.
+>Thus the data can be either recompute using the code in Matlab,
+>or it can be downloaded using this Wetransfer link:  https://we.tl/t-Wcw88iHozl

 ## Folder structure :